| Joseph

 Francis Gladden Bishop (18091878), president of the branch at Westfield,

-New York, who confesses to "advancing heretical doctrines" in September.
+New York, who confessed to "advancing heretical doctrines" in September.
 Minutes

 of September 28, 1835 |